FORTNITE COPYRIGHT LAWSUITS HURT BY COPYRIGHT OFFICE DENIAL

 Los Angeles – Apple has agreed to pay out $24.9 million to settle a lawsuit that has dragged on for years.
 The lawsuit is alleging that its Siri voice assistant technology violated a patent licensed to a Dallas company and owned by Rensselaer Polytechnic Institute in New York.
 The Dallas company, Dynamic Advances, was the exclusive licensee of Rensselaer’s patent.

-Dynamic Advances does not mention what exactly it does with all of the patent Read the rest
+Dynamic Advances does not mention what exactly it does with al Read the rest